LIME-ESA/lime_tbx/docs/content/analysis.md

 - **NFR412**: Code modules should be as independent as possible so it could be possible to add a “choose model” option in the future without requiring too much development.
 - **NFR413**: Keep EO-CFI version updated to the latest release.
-- **NFR414**: The TBX should be able to simulate the satellite positions for all satellites with OSF files in the EOP-CFI server.
+- **NFR414**: The TBX should be able to simulate satellite positions for all satellites with OSF files in the EOP-CFI server.
 - **NFR415**: The TBX code will be under LGPL license, in a repository with public access.